shannonpeng/shannonpeng.com/app/content/projects/ultimate-guitar-hero.md

 color: 454997
 collaborators: Stef Ren, TC Qin
 caption: Ultimate Guitar Hero's game interface.
-description: Guitar Hero-inspired game for learning any Ultimate Guitar tab, built on Python and the Kivy UI framework
+description: Guitar Hero-inspired game for learning any Ultimate Guitar tab, built with Python and the Kivy UI framework
 emoji: 🎸

-When guitar players learn new music, they typically turn to [guitar tabs](https://en.wikipedia.org/wiki/Tablature).
+When guitar players learn new music, they typically turn to guitar tabs.
 Tabs for most songs are easily found on websites like [Ultimate Guitar](http://ultimate-guitar.com), but they're often very static in nature: essentially plain text on a web page.

 <div class="image-set image-set-two" markdown="1">